 Always make sure that your furnace is turned on if it doesn't come on.
 Check your thermostat set point and verify that it's higher than the ambient temperature.
 Change out the thermostat batteries if it's not working properly.
 Replace the thermostat if necessary.
 Check that you have either gas or oil.
 If not, call your supplier for a refill.
 Try pressing the reset button a maximum of two times.
 If it still doesn't come on, look at your circuit breaker and fuses.
 Replace fuses that have broken wires or are black and reset the circuit breaker if it's been tripped.

-If you are not receiving any heat, check that the pilot light is lit.
+If you are not receiving any heat, check that the pilot light is lit in a gas furnace.
 If not, relight it.
 If it doesn't light, clean the pilot light area, and soak up any water.
-Test the transformer with a screwdriver that has an insulated handle.
-Touch the screwdriver to one of the contacts and look for a current arch.
-If the current is weak, replace the transformer.
+If all of these look fine, replace the pilot thermocouple.

 If your furnace is running all of the time, lower the set point.
 If that's not the issue, replace the thermostat.
 Your utility bills are normally higher during the winter, especially during an especially cold winter.
 Lower the set point, and call the utility company to see if it has raised your rates.
 Adding an appliance that uses a lot of energy also increases your energy usage.